Michael J. Black

-Michael J. Black is an American-German computer scientist currently working in Tübingen, Germany.
+Michael J. Black is an American computer scientist currently working in Tübingen, Germany.
 He is a founding director at the Max Planck Institute for Intelligent Systems where he leads the Perceiving Systems Department in research focused on computer vision, machine learning, and computer graphics.
 He is also an Honorary Professor at the University of Tübingen.

-Black has won all three major test-of-time prizes in computer vision: the Koenderink Prize at the European Conference on Computer Vision (ECCV) in 2010 and 2022, the Helmholtz Prize at the International Conference on Computer Vision (ICCV) in 2013, and the Longuet-Higgins Prize at the IEEE Conference on Computer Vision and Pattern Recognition (CVPR) in 2022.
+Black's work has been awarded six test-of-time prizes including the ACM SIGGRAPH Asia Test-of-Time Award (2024 and 2025) and all three such awards in computer vision, including the Koenderink Prize at the European Conference on Computer Vision (ECCV) in 2010 and 2022, the Helmholtz Prize at the International Conference on Computer Vision (ICCV) in 2013, and the Longuet-Higgins Prize at the IEEE Conference on Computer Vision and Pattern Recognition (CVPR) in 2022.
 In 2023 he received the PAMI Distinguished Researcher Award.

 Research

 Optical flow

 Black's thesis reformulated optical flow estimation as a robust M-estimation problem.
 The main observation was that spatial discontinuities in image motion and violations of the standard brightness constancy assumption could be treated as outliers.
 Reformulating the classical optimization problem as a robust estimation problem produced more accurate results.

 This "Black and Anandan" optical flow algorithm has been widely used, for example, in special effects.
 The method was used to compute optical flow for the painterly effects in What Dreams May Come and for registering 3D face scans in The Matrix Reloaded.

 A version of this work received the IEEE Outstanding Paper Award at CVPR 1991 and the Helmholtz Prize at ICCV 2013 for work that has "stood the test of time".

 His early focus on statistical modeling of motion, particularly at motion discontinuities, led to two other prize papers.
 His work with David Fleet on the "Probabilistic Detection and Tracking of Motion Boundaries" won honorable mention for the Marr Prize at ICCV'99.
 Black's work with Stefan Roth "On the spatial statistics of optical flow" received honorable mention for the Marr Prize at ICCV 2005.

-His work with Deqing Sun and Stefan Roth on the "Secrets of Optical Flow" was awarded the 2020 Longuet- Higgins Prize.
+His work with Stefan Roth on the "Secrets of Optical Flow" was awarded the 2020 Longuet- Higgins Prize].
 The prize is given annually by the IEEE Pattern Analysis and Machine Intelligence (PAMI) Technical Committee for "Contributions in Computer Vision that Have Withstood the Test of Time."
 The "secrets" paper helped establish the state of the art in the field and led to the widely used Classic+NL flow algorithm.